 Available with Location Referencing license.

 Web maps can be authored using ArcGIS Pro.
-You can choose to add the data layers you intend to use, zoom to the extent, select a basemap, include a description of the map, and save it as your own item in Portal for ArcGIS for use in the ArcGIS Event Editor web app.
+You can choose to add the data layers you intend to use, zoom to the extent, select a basemap, include a description of the map, and save it as your own item in Portal for ArcGIS for use in the Event Editor web application.
 Web maps can be authored and made editable by sharing with branch versioning enabled.

 - Sign in to ArcGIS Pro with your portal credentials.